Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 ---
 title: 'Scaling NumPy on Free-Threaded Python'
 authors: [kumar-aditya]
-published: May 26, 2026
+published: July 29, 2026
 description: 'A recap on the work done in NumPy and CPython to make multi-threaded NumPy workloads scale on the free-threaded build of CPython.'
-category: [Community]
+category: [PyData ecosystem]
 featuredImage:
   src: /posts/scaling-numpy-on-free-threaded-python/logo.png
   alt: 'A logo for NumPy.'